amyecampbell/ChileUSA300/README.md

 ```

 *Make Mashinspected.tab, which gives some more taxonomic context to the hits.
 This will allow us to make sense of the non-aureus hits we get during MASH contamination check step-- e.g., is it mapping to S. haemolyticus because it's contaminated/the wrong species?
-Or is it mapping to a very closely related plasmid or phage in S. haemolyticus?
-Then, make a list of hit sources that are likely plasmids (start with the lowercase p and are less than 200kb, start with 'unnamed' and are less than 200kb (saved in DataArchive/MashFiles/MASH_likely_plasmids.txt *
+Or is it mapping to a very closely related plasmid in S. haemolyticus?
+Then, make a list of hit sources that are likely plasmids (start with the lowercase p and are less than 200kb, start with 'unnamed' and are less than 200kb (saved in DataArchive/MashFiles/MASH_likely_plasmids.txt) *

 ```
 bash Assembly_QC/RunMash.sh